 The configuration file and format for your pipelines is the wercker.yml file.

-Every artifact from a build pipeline is both a Docker container as well as a
+Every artefact from a build pipeline is both a Docker container as well as a

 tarball of the source code.